Article Translations: (Spanish)

 - Take notes.

-- Ask to see classwork and homework samples, tests and quizzes, and standardized assessment data.
+- Ask to see classwork and homework samples, tests and quizzes, and standardized testing.

 - Ask your questions and share information about your child.

-- Make the most of this time by focusing on your child's learning and avoiding the temptation to socialize and chat.
+- Make the most of this time by focusing on your child's learning.

 - Summarize the main points of the discussion to confirm details and any next steps.